Wednesday, 4 July 2007

 We found this out the hard way after we had toiled up in the midday heat, and had to turn back ignominiously, not in the best of moods.

 We found the place at last, tucked in beside the Tarn, a fine solid old house with a wistaria-covered balcony on the river side.
 Lunch diners were still at the tables, both on the balcony and inside.
-The waitress summoned a skinny, flustered man with a grey pony-tail, the chef and evidently her father, to show us a room.
+The waitress summoned a skinny, flustered man with a grey pony-tail, the chef and apparently her father, to show us a room.

 It had a shower, but the WC was down the corridor, he said apologetically.
 We did not mention that it was a lot closer than we were accustomed to.